 Additional information regarding procurement activities and payment information is available from:

-The Central Contract Registration site shall be used by all Government agencies beginning on October 1, 2003.
+The System for Award Management (SAM) site shall be used by all Government agencies beginning on July 24, 2012.
 This site allows vendors seeking government business to register their specific business information and electronic funds transfer information at one place.
 Most government agencies will be required to use this site for current vendor information.
-Vendors who are not currently registered in CCR are encouraged to do so. click on www.ccr.gov
+Vendors who are not currently registered in SAM are encouraged to do so. click on www.sam.gov.